Beauty was big business in ancient Egypt.

-Makeup was even used for religious rituals!
-In fact, cosmetics were so important to the Egyptians that they were buried with them so they could use them in the afterlife.
+Cosmetics were so important to them, little lotions and potions were buried with the dead, so they could use them in the afterlife, too.

 Curious to find out their beauty secrets?
-Read on:
+Here are all the beauty products the ancient Egyptians knew and loved:

 The Ancient Egyptians used black and green paints on their eyes.
 The black paint, made from powdered galena (now known as kohl), was to protect eyes from the hot sun.